-Students interested in music are invited to audition for music department ensembles, including Chamber Choir, Men's Chorus, Women's World Choir, Orchestra, Lavender Jazz, and the All-Campus Band.
+Students interested in music are invited to audition for music department ensembles, including Chamber Choir, Voices of the Earth, Vox Profundi, Orchestra, Lavender Jazz, and the All-Campus Band.
 The choirs perform several on-campus concerts each year, and one choir tours each year during spring semester mid-term break.
 Parables, a student worship team, presents music and drama programs at churches and camps throughout the year.
 The orchestra performs a repertoire of classic and contemporary symphonic and chamber music at on-campus concerts.
 The annual Festival of Carols in early December has been broadcast on local public television stations.
 A fully-staged opera, operetta, musical, or scenes program is produced each year with the theater department.
 In addition to these groups, a variety of student-formed groups participate in coffeehouses, talent shows, and worship teams.